-Last year, Microsoft announced Surface Laptop, which ran a new version of its Windows 10 operating system called Windows 10 S. This year's Surface Laptop 2 doesn't have it, but some other new PCs do - but what is it?
+Two years ago, Microsoft announced Surface Laptop, which ran a new version of its Windows 10 operating system called Windows 10 S. 2018's Surface Laptop 2 didn't have it, but some other new PCs do, especially ARM-powered systems - but what is it?

 The key thing is that when using Windows 10 in S Mode, you probably won't know that there's any difference to Windows 10 Pro, apart from the different stock wallpaper.
 It looks the same and works the same in most instances.

 What is Windows 10 S or Windows 10 in S Mode?

 Windows 10 in S Mode is described as a fully-functional version of Windows that's designed to run smoothly on all hardware.
 Microsoft hasn't revealed exactly what the S stands for, but says that it's evolved from features that teachers have asked for.

 Those things include things like faster log-in, better battery life and easy management across large numbers of devices.
 Microsoft has demonstrated that a new user logging on to a Windows 10 S will be able to get into the PC faster than a standard Windows 10 Pro PC.

 You can only run verified apps from the Windows Store